Standards and testing

 Knife shear test

-The knife shear test is only required for small aperture screens - stainless steel mesh and perforated aluminium.
+The knife shear test is only required for small aperture screens - stainless steel mesh and perforated aluminium (ForceField and Protec).

 The knife shear test determines the resistance of the security mesh to an attack from a heavy duty knife.
 The knife strikes the mesh a number of times with a constant force.
 If the knife penetrates the mesh with a cut longer than 150mm, the mesh does not pass.